-

 Day #15: Build Bridges and Solidarity

-01 Learn “Solidarity is…a verb, a practice, a strategy.”
-That’s how Solidarity Is, a project of Building Movement Project, introduces their Principles of Transformative Solidarity Practice which includes centering, connections, commonalities, co-liberation, co-spiratorship, and capacity.
-Further, the Building Movement Project differentiates
+01 Learn “Solidarity is a verb, a practice, a strategy.
+This is how Solidarity Is, a project of Building Movement Project, introduces their Principles of Transformative Solidarity Practice.
+The Building Movement Project also points to the difference between what they call “transactional solidarity” — being a spectator,

 -